Blog, Booze Recipes, Recipe Box, Sweet Stuff Recipes

-This is the prime time – they hit the shelves around Thanksgiving, but after Christmas, the prices drop from $5 down to $2 per bag.
+This is the prime time to find cranberries on sale – they hit the shelves around Thanksgiving but after Christmas, the prices here in Western North Carolina drop from $5 per bag down to $2.
 I buy them up and freeze them – they’ll keep well for many months!
-One day I’ll save enough to make a wine…
+One day I’ll save enough to make a jug of wine…

 Cranberries are tart, potent, and can be used to make many delicious things.
 Luckily for us, they are also full of antioxidants, vitamin C, and tannins!